 The Amador family were the next owners and enjoyed the House and Estate, with relatively few alterations until 2007, when they took on the admirable but mammoth task of renovating the House, re-building the demolished west wing and improving the Estate.

-They re-built the Victorian walled garden, which was covered by a landslide in the early 1900s, built a tennis court and outbuildings, as well as the Tudor Gothic front porch and for the last 10 years have been tirelessly transforming Paschoe House back to its former glory.
+They re-built the Victorian walled garden, which was covered by a landslide in the early 1900s, built a tennis court and outbuildings.
+In 2009, mid-credit crisis works at Paschoe House had to stop and the house fell into certain dereliction and it stayed this way for the next 7 years.

-Paschoe House opened its doors in September 2017 to the public and is now a luxury, family run country house hotel, restaurant and events venue in the Heart of Devon open to both residents and non-residents.
+Paschoe House opened its doors in September 2017 to the public and is now a 5* luxury, family run country house hotel, 2 rosette restaurant and events venue in the Heart of Devon open to both residents and non-residents.

 We are located 15 minutes to the North of Dartmoor and 25 minutes from the city of Exeter amongst 25 acres of land in a sheltered valley and right on the edge of the famous Two Moors Way footpath.